mdda/mdda.github.io/_posts/AI/2014-09-29-Harpur-thesis.md

 * In 4.8 Novelty Detection, Kohonen apparently had an interesting approach (and also mentioned earlier for his work on localisation and inhibition)

-* 4.10 "Minimum reconstruction error as maximum likelihood" : It feels like a mathematical _fast one_ has been pulled here.
-What if 2 'x's are close enough for 'v' to blur over the two of them?
-Not clear that the argument justifies the MLE claim as it stands.
+* 4.10 "Minimum reconstruction error as maximum likelihood" : It feels like a mathematical _fast one_ has been pulled here, since the one page doesn't appear to actually prove the correspondence (for instance, what if 2 'x's are close enough for 'v' to blur over the two of them?
+Not clear that the argument justifies the MLE claim as it stands).
+While it seems like a plausible result, the lack of mathematical detail seems to be in contrast to the previous thorough analyses.

 ### Chapter 5 : Constraints

 * Rectified Linear Units are the first constraint considered in this chapter (which is refreshing, given that sigmoids would be much more conventional, but much *nastier*).

-  * BUT : the basic REC networks don't have a bias term (left for "future work"), however this could just be implemented as a constant ```ONE``` input (unless I'm thinking about it wrong)
+  * BUT : the basic REC networks don't have a bias term (left for "future work"), however this could just be implemented as a constant ```ONE``` input.
+According to emails from the author, this was intentionally done, because a bias term would be more difficult to impose (weight) sparseness constraints on (since it would probably be desirable to have the bias term non-zero on most paths)

 * Local penalties per output unit maintain the biologically plausible theme

 * In 5.4, the assumption that the ```a```s are independent is mentioned only briefly - but leads to a fruitful correspondence of terms

-* The (loose) correspondence with the steps of the EM algorithm are a bit tenuous.
-On the other hand, it's interesting to consider the tradeoff of the (local) REC training steps, with the (global) EM optimisation.
-If the REC does well, perhaps the EM could be justified as 'biologically plausible', in the same way that SVD is just a more efficient way of computing PCA by local networks.
-Whether or not the EM correspondence holds, its interesting to think what 'global and efficient' methods can be supported by 'local but inefficient' implementations on biological networks.
+* The (loose) correspondence with the steps of the EM algorithm are an interesting aside.
+On the other hand, it could form the start of considering the tradeoff of the (local) REC training steps, with the (global) EM optimisation.
+If the REC does well, perhaps then EM could be justified as 'biologically plausible', in the same way that SVD is just a more efficient way of computing PCA by local networks.
+Whether or not the EM correspondence holds, it's interesting to think what 'global and efficient' methods can be supported by 'local but inefficient' implementations on biological networks.

 * The 'kurtosis measure' section seems like a side-track